fbpx

 Try to avoid tumble driers unless absolutely necessary: they are energy guzzlers!
 If you do use one, keep the filter clean and use smaller loads for these machines, otherwise they’ll struggle (and therefore use more energy) to function.

-This may sound obvious but you can save money hand-rolling, mixing and making your own dough for cakes and bread, waffles and other treats, rather than leaning on those gadgets like mixers, blenders and so forth: if you don’t use those, you can knock all of the above off your energy bill.
+This may sound obvious but you can save money hand-rolling, mixing and making your own dough for cakes and bread, waffles and other treats, rather than leaning on those gadgets like mixers, blenders and so forth.
+If you don’t use those, you can knock all of the above off your energy bill.

 You could easily save a few hundred quid by changing your supplier with someone like uSwitch, which will show you which providers cost less for your area.
 Well worth doing some research.